dotnet/docs-maui/docs/migration/android-projects.md

 `TargetFramework` maps to `android:targetSdkVersion`.
 At build time this value will automatically be included in the `<uses-sdk/>` element for you.
 The benefit of using `TargetFramework` in this way, is you are given the matching C# binding for Android API 31 for `net6.0-android31.0`.
 Android releases independently of the .NET release cycle, so we have the flexibility to opt into `net6.0-android32.0` when a binding is available sometime after .NET 6's release.

-Likewise `SupportedOSPlatformVersion` maps to `android:minSdkVersion`, at build time this value will automatically be included in the `<uses-sdk/>` element for you.
-Android APIs are decorated with the [`SupportedOSPlatformAttribute`][supportedattr] so that you will get build warnings for calling APIs that are only available for some of the Android versions your application can run on:
+Similarly, `SupportedOSPlatformVersion` maps to `android:minSdkVersion`.
+At build time this value will automatically be included in the `<uses-sdk/>` element for you.
+Android APIs are decorated with the <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute> so that you will get build warnings for calling APIs that are only available for some of the Android versions your app can run on:

 ```
 error CA1416: This call site is reachable on 'Android' 21.0 and later. `ConnectivityManager.ActiveNetwork` is only supported on: 'Android' 23.0 and later.